 What are Clinical Commissioning Groups?

-Clinical Commissioning Groups or 'CCGs' are a new kind of organisation.
-They were created in April 2013 after NHS reforms and are made up of all the local GP surgeries.
+Clinical Commissioning Groups or 'CCGs' were created in April 2013 after NHS reforms and are made up of all the local GP surgeries.
 The role of an NHS CCG is to commission NHS services on behalf of the people who live in the area.

 Doctors and nurses leading the NHS in Lambeth